drghirlanda/alex/Manual.md

   - image or sound: name of file in the Media folder containing the desired image or sound.

-- Color: the color of squares and circles.
+- **Color**: the color of squares and circles.
 For images and sounds this field is ignored.
 Colors can either be named or given as an RGB triplet.
-As this is itself a comma-separated list, it needs to be double-quoted in the CSV file (spreadhseet software will do this for you).
+As the latter are themselves comma-separated lists, they need to be double-quoted in the CSV file (spreadhseet software will do this for you).

-- XOffset and YOffset: offsets from the center of the screen, in pixel.
+- **XOffset** and **YOffset**: offsets from the center of the screen, in pixel.
 In the example, all stimuli are centered.

 The Subjects.csv file contains information about the subjects you want to run.
 If all subjects undergo the same treatment, as in the present example, you only need to give subject numbers:

+- Subjects.csv:

         Subject
         1
         2
         3
         4
         5
         6

 This instructs alex that you want to run 6 subjects, all subject to the same treatment.
 Often, however, subjects need to be divided in